Particle size and morphology can be tailored to achieve the desired product performance.

 SwRI's Chemistry and Chemical Engineering Division, which houses the comprehensive encapsulation program, has achieved certification to ISO 9001:2000, ensuring compliance with stringent quality control procedures in development, production and testing.
 The encapsulation program maintains numerous facilities, including current Good Manufacturing Practices (cGMP) suites.

 SwRI staff members direct and participate in workshops and short-courses throughout the year.
-Contact us for more information about these educational opportunities.
+Join us for Introduction to Microencapsulation, a two-day workshop March 28–29, 2016, in San Antonio, TX.
+Contact James Oxley at (210) 522-2913 for more information.

 microencapsulation • microcapsules • controlled release • custom-made microspheres • encapsulation methods • biotechnology • physical encapsulation • chemical encapsulation